Northeast Ohio Medical University: History

 The College of Pharmacy, approved in 2005, was inaugurated with 75 students in August 2007 in the Doctor of Pharmacy degree program, and the school's name was changed accordingly to the Northeastern Ohio Universities Colleges of Medicine and Pharmacy.
 In keeping with the school's rural setting, the Doctor of Pharmacy program has a community pharmacy emphasis.
-In May 2011, the university graduated its inaugural class of 61 pharmacists.
+The university graduated its inaugural class of 61 pharmacists in May 2011.

-The university has collaborative arrangements with other colleges and universities to offer graduate-level education in biomedical sciences and biomedical engineering.
+House Bill 562 was approved in June 2008, establishing NEOUCOM as an independent health sciences university serving Northeast Ohio.
+The following year, in July 2009, the College of Graduate Studies was established.
+The university received degree granting authority for a Master of Public Health degree and established a bioethics certificate program as well as an M.S. and Ph.D. in integrative pharmaceutical medicine (now basic and translational biomedicine).

-Jay A. Gershen, D.D.S, began his term as president of the university on January 15, 2010.
-In his February 2010 address, he announced a name-change for the university to Northeast Ohio Medical University (NEOMED).
+Jay Gershen began his term as the sixth president of the university on January 15, 2010.
+In his February 2010 address, he announced a name change for the university to Northeast Ohio Medical University (NEOMED).
 This was signed into law on April 29, 2011.
+Following Gershen's retirement in 2019, John Langell was appointed the seventh president of the university.

+NEOMED announced the creation of a new dental school in 2022, the Bitonte College of Dentistry.
+At the time, a shortage of dentists in the state was cited, as Ohio only had two dental schools, the public College of Dentistry at The Ohio State University in Columbus and the private School of Dental Medicine at Case Western Reserve University in Cleveland.
+The first class of the Bitonte College of Dentisry began in August 2025.

 Accreditation

 The College of Medicine is accredited by the Liaison Committee on Medical Education and the College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education.
+The Bitonte College of Dentistry is accredited by the Commission on Dental Accreditation.
 The Master of Public Health program is accredited by the Council on Education for Public Health.

 Campus

 The main campus is located in Rootstown, Ohio, approximately 14 mi east of Akron, 33 mi west of Youngstown, and 45 mi southeast of Cleveland.
-General campus amenities located within the original, twentieth century buildings include a bookstore, a biomedical library, research labs, and a landscaped courtyard.

-The NEOMED Education and Wellness Center (NEW Center) houses a fitness center, bistro, coffee shop, and conference space, as well as physical therapy and childcare services.
-There are also plans to contain a pharmacy and medical offices through partnerships.
 The third floor of the NEW Center is home to the Bio-Med Science Academy, a STEM public school for grades 7–12.
 On the northern edge of campus, the university offers on-campus housing for professional students, faculty, and staff in The Village at NEOMED, which opened in 2014.

 Bio-Med Science Academy

 In August 2012, Northeast Ohio Medical University opened Bio-Med Science Academy, a public high school with a Science, Technology, Engineering, and Math (STEM) curriculum and an additional focus on medicine (STEM+M).
 The first class had 70 students with successive freshmen classes added each school year.
-As of August 2015, enrollment is approximately 400 students in grades 9–12.
+As of August 2024, enrollment is approximately 1200 students between grades 1-12 and across three campuses.